olgaemms/davidemms.github.io/_posts/2019-09-19-running-an-example-orthofinder-analysis.md

 In the first tutorial you downloaded OrthoFinder and checked you could run it on the Example Dataset.
 Now you're ready to run our own analysis!

 ## Plan for this tutorial
 In this tutorial we're going to download the proteomes for a set of species we want to analyse, tidy the files up a little and run OrthoFinder on those species.
-In the next tutorial we'll dive into the results.
+In the next tutorial we'll explore the results.

 ## Downloading proteomes for our species
 We're going to perform a phylogenomic analysis across a set of model species: mouse, human, frog, zebrafish, Japanese puffer (*Takifugu rubripes*) and fruit fly (*Drosophila melanogaster*).
-If you've returned to this tutorial to guide you through your own analysis you may want check out the advice on species selection in the post, [Getting the most from your OrthoFinder analysis]({% post_url 2019-09-21-getting-the-most-from-your-orthofinder-analysis %}).
+If you've returned to this tutorial to guide you through your own analysis you may want check out the advice on species selection in the post, [OrthoFinder best practices]({% post_url 2019-09-21-orthofinder-best-practices %}).

 1. Create a folder called "proteomes".
 It's best if there aren't any spaces in the full path for this folder (e.g. "/home/david/orthofinder-tutorial/proteomes/" and not "/home/david/orthofinder tutorial/proteomes/").